Cornel West On God And The Great Thinkers

 I met Cornel decades ago, when I interviewed him at Union Theological Seminary for a TNR piece I was writing on divinity schools.
 He has long fascinated me, and Race Matters had a real impact on me decades ago.
 Erudite, passionate, and deeply humane, he is an unapologetically leftist Christian, who is also a champion of free speech, civility and the classics.
 In other words: a rare and beautiful man.

-You can listen to the episode right away in the audio player embedded above, or right below it you can click “Listen in podcast app” — which will connect you to the Dishcast feed.
+You can listen to the episode right away in the audio player above (or click the dropdown menu to add the Dishcast to your podcast feed).
+Read the full transcript here.
 For two clips of my conversation with Cornel — on how he finds common ground with bigots and racists, and his take on CRT and the 1619 Project — pop over to our YouTube page.

 Last week’s episode with Briahna Joy Gray elicited one of the biggest waves of email yet.
 Here’s the first of many readers to sound off: